shupershuff/Diablo2RLoader/README.md

 - Set 'ShortcutCustomIconPath' to the location of a custom icon file if you want the desktop icon to be something else (eg the old D2LOD logo).
 Uses D2r logo by default.
 - Set 'ConvertPlainTextPasswords' to False if you want your passwords to be ~~stolen~~ in plain text.
 This will not convert already encrypted passwords back to plain text.
 - Set 'ForceWindowedMode' to True if you want to force windowed mode each time.
 This causes issues with Diablo remembering resolution settings, so I recommend leaving this as False and manually setting your game to windowed in your game settings.
 Disabled by default.
 - Set 'SettingSwitcherEnabled' to True if you want your Diablo accounts to load different settings.
 This essentially changes settings.json each time you launch a game.
-See the [Auto Setting Switcher](#6-auto-settings-switcher-optional-but-recommended) section above for more info.
+See the [Auto Setting Switcher](#6-auto-settings-switcher-optional-but-recommended) section below for more info.
 Disabled by default.
 - Set 'ManualSettingSwitcherEnabled' to True if you want the ability to be able to choose a settings profile to load from.
 Once enabled, this is toggleable from the script using 's'.
-See the [Manual Setting Switcher](#7-manual-settings-switcher-optional) section above for more info.
+See the [Manual Setting Switcher](#7-manual-settings-switcher-optional) section below for more info.
 Disabled by default.
 - Set 'TrackAccountUseTime' to False if you don't want accounts.csv or stats.csv to be autoupdated with playtime.
 Other Stats are still tracked in stats.csv.
 Mainly added this option in the unlikely case there are any issues with accounts.csv getting corrupted.
 Enabled by default.
+THE BELOW IS FOR A FUTURE UPDATE THAT SHOULD BE RELEASED VERY SOON (note as of 5th Oct 2023)
+- Set 'DCloneTrackerSource' to one of the options noted in the config file.
+Default (and recommended) is d2rapi.fly.dev as it provides realtime data (not crowdsourced).
+- Set 'DCloneAlarmList' to any number of the options noted in the config file to enable DClone Status alarms for your preferred GameModes and regions.
+See the [DClone Status Alarms](#8-dclone-status-alarms-optional) section below for more info.
+Blank by default.
+- Set 'DCloneAlarmLevel' depending on the DClone statuses changes you want to be alarmed on (if alarms are enabled).
+'Imminent' notifies only on 1,5,6.
+'Close' notifies on status changes to 1,4,5,6.
+'All' notifies for...all status changes.
+All by default.
+- Set 'DCloneAlarmVoice' to the preferred Text to Speech Robot voice.
+Choices are 'Amazon' or 'Paladin'.
+Amazon by Default.

 Done editing?
 What are your thoughts on saving the file?
 I've heard it helps.
 CTRL + S for the win :)